-Dr. Qing Lai is Associate Professor of Sociology in the Department of Global and Sociocultural Studies at Florida International University.
+Dr. Qing Lai is Associate Professor of Sociology and Graduate Program Director in the Department of Global and Sociocultural Studies at Florida International University.

 He earned his Ph.D. in Sociology from the University of Michigan, where he developed his expertise in demography and survey methodology at the Institute for Social Research's Population Studies Center and Survey Research Center.
 He also holds an M.A. in Sociology from Temple University and a B.A. in English from Anhui University in Hefei, China.